-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants, and rights Weighted- average exercise price of outstanding options, warrants, and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in first column) Equity compensation plans approved by security holders (1) 1,992,700 (2) \$ 22.62 4,084,290 Equity compensation plans not approved by security holders Total 1,992,700 \$ 22.62 4,084,290
+Number of

+securities remaining

+Number of available for future

+securities issuance under equity

+to be issued upon Weighted-average compensation plans

+exercise of exercise price of (excluding securities

+outstanding options, outstanding options, reflected in

+Plan Category warrants, and rights warrants, and rights first column)

+Equity compensation plans approved by

+security holders (1) 2,078,433 (1) \$ 26.14 3,241,657

+Equity compensation plans not approved by

+security holders

+Total 2,078,433 \$26.14 3,241,657

+·

-- (1) Represents stock options that are outstanding or that are available for future issuance pursuant to the Carter's, Inc.'s Amended and Restated Equity Incentive Plan. - (2) The weighted-average contractual life for all outstanding stock options as of December 31, 2011 was approximately 6.62 years.
+(1) Represents stock options that are outstanding or that are available for future issuance pursuant to the Company's Amended and Restated Equity Incentive Plan.

-PROPOSAL NUMBER TWO

-ADVISORY VOTE ON APPROVAL OF EXECUTIVE COMPENSATION
+PROPOSAL NUMBER TWO ADVISORY VOTE ON APPROVAL OF EXECUTIVE COMPENSATION

-The Compensation Discussion and Analysis section of this proxy statement beginning on page 15 describes the Company's executive compensation program and the compensation decisions that the Compensation Committee and Board of Directors made in 2011 with respect to the compensation of the Company's named executive officers.
+The Compensation Discussion and Analysis section of this proxy statement beginning on page 16 describes the Company's executive compensation program and the compensation decisions that the Compensation Committee and Board of Directors made in 2012 with respect to the compensation of the Company's named executive officers.